 Learn about plant research on the Space Station and plant your own classroom garden with space-flown seeds!
 Tomatosphere is an award-winning, curriculum-driven free program that uses the excitement of space exploration to teach the skills and processes of scientific experimentation and inquiry.
-First the Seed Foundation and the Center for the Advancement of Science in Space (CASIS) work together to send tomato seeds to the International Space Station (ISS) and bring them back to Earth for classroom use.
+First the Seed Foundation and the International Space Station National Lab work together to send tomato seeds to the International Space Station (ISS) and bring them back to Earth for classroom use.
 More than 3.3 million students have participated since Tomatosphere started in 2001.

 Each classroom receives two packages of tomato seeds, one with seeds that have flown in space and one with “control” seeds that stayed on Earth.
 Guided by online resources, the educator helps the class plan and perform an experiment to compare the germination rates of the two groups of seeds.
 The experiment is a “blind test,” meaning that the educators and students don’t know which group of seeds flew in space until they submit their experimental results to Tomatosphere.